• Skip to main content

 Chalet-style apartments with kitchenettes are a great option to stay in Durmitor, which also gives you the opportunity to interact with the locals, which I found to be very friendly.

 Hotel Soa: this 4-star hotel is right on Žabljak.
-We stopped at this 4-star hotel for dinner on our way back from Black Lake, located only a short walk away.
+We stopped at this 4-star hotel for dinner on our way back from Black Lake, a short walk away.
 We liked the modern facilities, the views of the pine forest, and the good food.
 Some units have a kitchenette and breakfast is included.

 Best Time to Visit Durmitor National Park